How Online Retail Sales Training Can Be Available to Remote Employees

 The best online retail courses will give you a step-by-step process to take anyone from the new employee to the seasoned veteran through a branded customer interaction.

-Online training courses that are a collection of sales videos or topics rarely move the needle as there is no foundation of learning.
+Online training courses that are a collection of sales videos or topics rarely move the needle as there is no foundation for learning.

 What do you want the learner to do?

-No matter where they are lacking, they need a step-by-step process in order to grow sales.
+No matter where they are lacking, they need a step-by-step process to grow sales.

 If they don’t know the right sales techniques and retail fundamentals at the end of a lesson, they’ll never deliver great customer satisfaction to shoppers willing to drive by your competitors to give you a shot at their business.

-You'll know it was successful if the number of people walking out of your front door without having purchased anything from your retail salespeople shrinks within 3-6 months.
+You'll know it was successful if the number of people walking out of your front door without purchasing anything from your retail salespeople shrinks within 3-6 months.

 Brief and repeatable

-Effective online training is short so it can be watched over and over.
+Effective online training is short so that it can be watched repeatedly.
 The days of a 30-45 minute filmed speech or workshop where the instructor repeats the same point three times just won’t fly with today’s multi-tasking learners.

 In addition, online retail sales training is just the tip of the iceberg.